15mm Ancients Miniatures Suppliers

 - Vexillia also retail the figures by mail order in the UK for £3.50 per pack

-- US-based 15mm supplier with a broad range of modern and sci-fi stuff, now branching out into Imperial Romans, released at Fall In 2008.
+- US-based 15mm supplier with a broad range of modern and sci-fi stuff, with two 15mm ancients ranges, Imperial Romans and Gladiators, tucked away on their website.

-- There is no website as yetbut I found a rather old review of the figures available here on Fanaticus
+- I also found a rather old review of the figures available here on Fanaticus

-- There are some pictures on the site of these generally very highly regarded sculpts, which are rather large compared to the "Essex standard".
-Probably a good match for the Roman & Gallic Xyston figures, or maybe some Warmodelling ones.
+- There are pictures on the site of these generally very highly regarded sculpts, which are rather large compared to the "Essex standard".
+They are a good match for the Roman & Gallic Xyston figures, or maybe some Warmodelling ones.

 - Online ordering is possible via paypal as well